-- The stage of evolution of planning in the company.
-If the planning is informal and sporadic, the chances are that the chief executive will be the chief planner, with limited assistance from others. - The attitude of the CEO.
+• The stage of evolution of planning in the company.
+If the planning is informal and sporadic, the chances are that the chief executive will be the chief planner, with limited assistance from others.

+- The attitude of the CEO.
 This may determine the breadth or depth of the planning activity.
 Support from this source is a must for effective planning. - The size of the company.
 Generally, the larger the company, the more likely it is to make formal long-range plans. - The nature of the company's markets.
 Military suppliers, for example, often do more planning than consumer goods manufacturers.

 In general, a balanced planning group containing several disciplines is desirable; these disciplines should include marketing, engineering, finance, human resources, and research.
-Regardless of background, the prime requisites of the individual planner are flexibility and creativity.